rezervemoney/gitbooks/mechanics-rzr/protocol-driven-buybacks-pds/README.md

 # Protocol Driven Buybacks (PDS)

-Protocol Driven Buybacks (PDBs) are a mechanism within the RZR protocol that use the protocol’s ETH reserves to repurchase RZR tokens from the market.&#x20;
+Protocol Driven Buybacks (PDBs) are a mechanism within the RZR protocol that use the protocol’s ETH reserves to repurchase RZR tokens from the market.

 Unlike discretionary buybacks, PDBs are governed by transparent rules tied to protocol-level metrics such as [protocol-controlled supply (PCS),](protocol-owned-supply.md) ETH reserves, and liquidity depth.